Locations:

 Does marginal cord insertion correct itself?

 It’s possible.
 Often, marginal cord insertion doesn’t pose risks to the pregnancy or prevent the fetus from getting enough nutrients.
 If this is the case, you shouldn’t worry about how the cord is inserted.
-Instead, trust your provider to monitor the fetus’s development so that you can focus on maintaining your health during pregnancy.
+Instead, trust your provider to monitor the fetus’s development so you can focus on maintaining your health during pregnancy.

 Is marginal cord insertion considered high risk?